Siliana Gaspard: Who Is Shad Gaspard’s Wife?

 Siliana Gaspard is the wife of wrestler Shad Gaspard.

 Shad was found dead after he went missing while swimming at Venice Beach on Sunday, May 17.
 He was caught in a riptide along with his son, who was rescued by lifeguards, according to TMZ.
-On Tuesday, the U.S. coast guard called off the search for Shad.
+On Tuesday, the U.S. Coast Guard called off the search for Shad.
 While many had presumed that Shad was dead at the time, officials would not close the case until the body was located.

-Not long after Shad went missing, his family released the following statement via the WWE and AEW.
+Not long after Shad went missing, his family released the following statement via WWE and AEW.

 .@Shadbeast ‘s family appreciates all the love, support, and concern through this horrible ordeal.
 At this time they are not ready to make any public or official statements to any media outlet And ask all to respect their wishes.